AndryOut/Auto-Sub-ReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 Values you can modify: None.

 Fase1.py:
-Separate from uploaded .ass sub (No need to manually sort everything anymore—the program does it all for you):
+Separate from uploaded .ass sub (No need to manually sort everything anymore, the program does it all for you):

-- "Signs": Contains all signs, opening, and ending subtitles (necessary separation to adjust dialogue timing).
+- "Signs": Contains all signs, opening and ending subtitles (necessary separation to adjust dialogue timing).

 - "Comments": Contains commented lines and empty lines (necessary separation to adjust dialogue timing).